fleschutz/PowerShell/Docs/convert-sql2csv.md

 ## convert-sql2csv.ps1 - Converts a SQL database table to a .CSV file

-This script converts a SQL database table to a .CSV file.
+This PowerShell script converts a SQL database table to a .CSV file.

 ## Parameters
 ```powershell